GaganBansal22/PahisChoice/README.md

 # Pahi's Choice

-A fully functional e-commerce website built with Next.js, Express, Node.js, MongoDB, and Tailwind CSS.
+Pahi's Choice is a fully functional e-commerce platform tailored for seamless online shopping experiences.
+Built with a modern stack of Next.js, Express, Node.js, MongoDB, and Tailwind CSS, it offers features like user authentication, product management, and an admin dashboard for easy management of the store's offerings.

 ![image](https://github.com/GaganBansal22/PahisChoice/assets/122668312/cb05f5f2-b9ce-4722-bc7b-c5a1c0e78ff8)